pnp/pnpcore/docs/articles/contributor/writing tests.md

 7. **Optionally**: if your test is creating artifacts in Microsoft 365 it's best to code the cleanup in the test or in the default `cleantestenv.copyme.ps1` script

 > [!Important]
-> Each checked in test must be checked in with mocking turned on and as such with the appropiate offline test files (the `.response` files).
+> Each checked in test must be checked in with mocking turned on and as such with the appropriate offline test files (the `.response` files).
 This is important as it ensures that test cases execute really fast and that tests can be used in build/deploy pipelines.

 ## Frequently Asked Questions